Ice Hockey World Championships: Game rules

 The current IIHF rules differ slightly from the rules used in the NHL.
 One difference between NHL and IIHF rules is rink dimensions: the NHL rink is narrower, measuring 61x26 metres (200x85 feet), instead of the international size of 61x30.5metres (200x100feet).
 Another rule difference between the NHL and the IIHF rules concerns how icings are called.
 As of the 2013–14 regular NHL season, a linesman stops play due to icing using the hybrid icing method, instead of the former method, where a defending player (other than the goaltender) touched the puck before an attacking player was able to, in contrast to the IIHF rules that use "no-touch" icing, where play is stopped the moment the puck crosses the goal line.
 The NHL and IIHF differ also in penalty rules.
 The NHL, in addition to the minor and double minor penalties called in IIHF games, calls major penalties which are more dangerous infractions of the rules, such as fighting, and have a duration of five minutes.
 This is in contrast to the IIHF rule, in which players who fight are ejected from the game.

 Since the 2005–06 season, the NHL instituted several new rules.
 Some of them were already used by the IIHF, such as the shootout and making the two-line pass legal.
 Others which were not picked up by the IIHF, such as requiring smaller goaltender equipment and the addition of the goaltender trapezoid to the rink.
 However, the IIHF did agree to follow the NHL's league's zero-tolerance policy on obstruction and required referees to call more hooking, holding and interference penalties.
 In 2006, the IIHF voted to eliminate tie games and institute a three-point system: wins in regulation time would be worth three points, overtime wins would be two points and over-time losses would be worth one point.
 The system was first used at the 2007 World Championships.

-Since 2019, the World Championships banned the shootout for the Gold Medal Game.
-Multiple 20-minute golden goal overtime periods of 3-on-3 are played until whoever scores, which wins the game.
+As of 2019, all overtime periods use a 3-on-3, golden goal format, with the length of the period dependent on the round; preliminary round games use one 5-minute period, followed by a shootout if necessary.
+From the quarter-finals onward, the overtime period is extended to 10 minutes.
+In the gold medal game, a shootout is not used: 20-minute 3-on-3 periods are played until the game-winning goal is scored.